How Mackenzie Scott built her net worth

 Following the surge in her wealth, on December 16, 2020, the New York Times reported that Scott had further given away over $4 billion in the last 4 months, making her one of the largest private charitable distributors of 2020.
 These donations were structured as “unrestricted gifts” and were extended to 384 organisations across the United States and Puerto Rico.
 According to Scott, the primary goal of these donations was to support organisations that were struggling amidst the unprecedented economic fallout caused by the pandemic.

 Scott announced her third round of donations in June 2021, through a medium post entitled “Seeding by Ceding”.
 There, she highlighted that she’d given away over $2.7 billion to 286 high-impact yet often overlooked and underfunded organisations in the first quarter of the year.
-This marked her first large-scale donations following her remarriage to Dan Jewett in March.
-In addition to the donations, Scott also launched a gender equality challenge along with Melinda Gates in the same month.
-The four winners of the contest were awarded $10 million and each finalist was awarded an additional $4 million.
+This marked her first large-scale donations following her marriage to Dan Jewett, a science teacher, in 2021.
+This marriage ended in divorce in 2023.

 Setting an Example